-NHS F Action/ Questions Comment Suggested Action Ref Can Individuals be Identifiers are: Can the data be anonymised identified from the Direct identifiers - name, address by removing identifiers or records?
-Data used in combination scrambling them? gender/ sex, date of birth, full Can d.o.b be replaced by postcode.
-For staff this could be Can the data be age? anonymised or department and grade.
-Can postcode be truncated? pseudonymised?
-"Identifiers" - NHS number.
+Ref Action/ Questions Comment Suggested Action For example, only a small number If not, consider different Is the level of of individuals may live in a location levels of aggregation e.g. aggregation defined by a full post-code and use only the inward part of sufficient to prevent identification of may be identifiable from the the code (the first part) individuals? aggregate data.
+On average there are 15 addresses per full postcode with a maximum of 100 addresses.
+With staff data, small department size may allow individuals to be identified.
+Identifiers are: Can Individuals be Can the data be anonymised identified from the Direct identifiers - name, address by removing identifiers or records?
+Data used in combination scrambling them? gender/ sex, date of birth, full Can d.o.b be replaced by Can the data be postcode.
+For staff this could be age?
+Can postcode be truncated? anonymised or department and grade.
+"Identifiers" - NHS number, pseudonymised?
 Can the identifiers be Hospital number where the pseudonymised? recipient has access to the associated demographic data.
-For staff these could be payroll number, NI number.
+For staff these could be payroll number.
+NI number.
 Note that the data might be used in combination with other data that would then enable the identification of individuals.
-Has Section 251 Section 251 approval is needed in Identify organisational been obtained? circumstances where patient responsibility for doing this consent has not been obtained, See guidance notes and and there is no other reliable basis application form in law to permit the disclosure and use of identifiable patient information.
+Has Section 251 Section 251 approval is needed in Identify organisational circumstances where patient responsibility for doing this been obtained? consent has not been obtained.
+See guidance notes and application form and there is no other reliable basis in law to permit the disclosure and use of identifiable patient information.

+NHS Foundation

+Ref Action/ Questions Comment Suggested Action

 Data Release See Section 11 above.
-Involve Information Processes Governance Manager / Caldicott Guardian or Senior Information Risk Officer Carry out risk assessment Ensure that contracts with the recipients of the data have adequate clauses covering IG, destruction of data Ensure media and communication of data are secure (e.g. encryption, use of NHSmail, Secure File Transfer etc.) Document and make appropriate register entry.
-Overseas Transfer Ensure you complete the Data Flow form for sign off by the Information Governance Manager, SIRO or Caldicott Guardian Completed forms to be sent to the Information Governance Team for inclusion on the register
+Involve Information

+Processes Governance Manager /

+Caldicott Guardian or Senior

+Information Risk Officer

+Carry out risk assessment

+Ensure that contracts with

+the recipients of the data

+have adequate clauses

+covering IG, destruction of

+data

+Ensure media and

+communication of data are

+secure (e.g. encryption, use

+of NHSmail, Secure File

+Transfer etc.)

+Document and make

+appropriate register entry.

+Overseas Transfer Ensure you complete the

+Data Flow form for sign off

+by the Information

+Governance Manager, SIRO

+or Caldicott Guardian

+Completed forms to be sent

+to the Information

+Governance Team for

+inclusion on the register